List of American Girl characters: Kit Kittredge

-Kit Kittredge faces the hard times of the early-to-mid years of the Great Depression in Cincinnati, Ohio, as her family struggles to adjust to the realities of the economy after her father's job loss.
+Kit Kittredge (born May 19, 1923) is the seventh historical character.
+She is a 9-year-old girl who experiences the hard times of the early-to-mid years of the Great Depression in Cincinnati, Ohio, as her family struggles to adjust to the realities of the economy after her father's job loss.

 Kit was named after her mother and her Aunt Millie.
 Unlike her best friend Ruthie, Kit is a tomboy who cares less about dresses, chores and things that she considers as "flouncy", and is more inclined toward baseball, especially Ernie Lombardi of the Cincinnati Reds, the great outdoors, such as country life, and typing up her own news reports.
 Kit hates change, and dislikes being dependent on charities, instead preferring to learn how to catch the big fish herself, which spurs her fascination with Amelia Earhart.
 She dreams of becoming a reporter one day.
 The books also depict her as being stubborn and somewhat fussy, as she finds chores around the house to be rather tedious, but eventually regrets it after realizing her family's misfortunes, and learns to be more supportive and helpful.
+Kit was released in 2000.
+In 2023, American Girl rereleased Kit in her original meet outfit along with some of her original outfits to honor Kit's 100th birthday.

 Kit's core series of books was written by Valerie Tripp and illustrated by Walter Rane.
 A feature film Kit Kittredge: An American Girl was released to theaters on July 2, 2008, starring Abigail Breslin in the title role.
 Many new items were added to Kit's collection as product tie-ins to the movie.
-Two video games based on her stories were also developed and published, namely Kit Mystery Challenge for the Nintendo DS, and the point-and-click adventure game A Tree House of My Own for Microsoft Windows platforms.
+Two video games based on her stories were also developed and published, namely American Girl: Kit Mystery Challenge! for the Nintendo DS, and the point-and-click adventure game A Tree House of My Own for Microsoft Windows platforms.

 Ruthie Smithens

-Ruthie Smithens is Kit Kittredge's best friend.
+Ruthie Smithens (born August 22, 1923) is Kit Kittredge's best friend.
 The only daughter of a banker, Ruthie (and her family) is not financially affected by the Depression.
 Although they did at times offer help to the Kittredges, it was mostly in ways that would not hurt their pride.
 She is depicted to have an affinity for princesses and fairy tales, most especially Andrew Lang's Fairy Books and Grimms' Fairy Tales, in contrast to Kit's more tomboyish personality.
 Despite their major differences, Ruthie is a loyal and courageous friend who will go to great lengths to help Kit.
+Ruthies accessories included a black purse, a hankie, two rose-shaped barrettes, and a watch.

 Ruthie, along with Ivy, Cécile and Marie-Grace, was retired in August 2014 following the company's decision to discontinue the Best Friends line.